 No. The egg donor will not cover any of the costs of medical exams, screening tests, medication or egg donor insurance.
 All of this will be paid for by the recipient with whom the egg donor has been matched.

-The medication protocol may begin with the administration of Lupron.
+The medication protocol may begin with the administration of Lupron on day 3 of the donor's menstrual cycle.
 Approximately one week after the Lupron begins the donor will have a light period.
 Usually after 10 days of administration of Lupron the donor will come in for her first morning monitoring visit.